These companies say they’re suspending donations to GOP members who opposed certifying Biden’s victory

 - Citigroup

-It should be noted that JPMorgan Chase and Citigroup are not just suspending donations to only the 147 lawmakers who opposed Biden’s certification.
-Rather, those GOP members are included in the suspension of all PAC donations to Republicans and Democrats in the upcoming months.
+It should be noted that JPMorgan Chase and Citigroup are not just suspending donations to the 147 lawmakers who opposed Biden’s certification.
+The two financial giants are also suspending all PAC donations to Republicans and Democrats in the upcoming months.

 Announcing the measures, a Marriott spokesperson said, “We have taken the destructive events at the Capitol to undermine a legitimate and fair election into consideration and will be pausing political giving from our Political Action Committee to those who voted against certification of the election.”

 Blue Cross Blue Shield Association had similar sentiments, announcing it “will suspend contributions to those lawmakers who voted to undermine our democracy.”

 Beyond the suspension of donations from the above companies, the failed insurrection has cost others in the GOP dearly—namely the Trump administration.
 Since the attack on the Capitol, Trump, his campaign, and some of his enablers have been banned from a number of major online platforms, including Twitter, Facebook, Instagram, Snapchat, Pinterest, TikTok, Twitch, and Shopify.